BioGRID/BioGRID-Annotation/README.md

 + Run: **python EG_parseGene2Uniprot.py** - This will load the mapping data from the Gene2Uniprot Collab file, into a protein mapping table.

++ Run: **python PROTEIN_mapIdenticalProteins.py** - This will check for identical sequences between the two protein databases and make a mapping if they are the same.

 ### Quick Lookup Table Generation
 Once the annotation database is completed via the steps list above, we generate several quick lookup tables that facilitate rapid searching without requiring large joins or complicated SQL queries.
 These tables may take some time to complete, so be prepared for a lengthy process depending on your resources available.